EMPalm: Exfiltrating Palm Biometric Data via Electromagnetic Side-Channel: Attack Design

 \subsection{Dual-Modal Image Reconstruction}

 Although we utilize \textsc{TempestSDR} to reconstruct raw images to facilitate frequency localization, modern dual-mode palm recognition systems typically alternate between capturing palmprint and palmvein modalities~\cite{cadence2025csi2tx,lee2021mipi}.
-When \textsc{TempestSDR} is naively applied to such interleaved transmissions, the resulting reconstructions contain entangled content from both modalities—often mixed in unpredictable and non-uniform ways.
+When \textsc{TempestSDR} is naively applied to such interleaved transmissions, the resulting reconstructions contain entangled content from both modalities, often mixed in unpredictable and non-uniform ways.
 As a result, these raw images are largely unusable for downstream processing, necessitating more sophisticated disentanglement strategies before any meaningful restoration or analysis can take place.

-To address this issue, given the candidate bands, we analyze the eavesdropped EM signals and observe that dual-modal systems follow a consistent frame-interleaved transmission pattern, where palmprint and palmvein data alternate regularly across consecutive frames.
-Exploiting this temporal structure, we separate the interleaved signals by frame parity, enabling accurate modality disentanglement:
+To address this issue, we analyze the eavesdropped EM signals and observe that dual-modal systems follow specific transmission patterns.
+For synchronized frame-interleaved systems, palmprint and palmvein data alternate regularly across consecutive frames.
+We first detect the transmission mode by analyzing frame header signatures and inter-frame correlation patterns:

-where $M_k = 0$ corresponds to palm print frames and $M_k = 1$ corresponds to palmvein frames, based on the observed alternation pattern.